Daniel-Maris/JOREK/non_regression_tests/standalone/energy_conservation/README.md

 # Particle conservation laws test
-This testcase tracks particles in a grad-shafranov equilibrium as calculated by JOREK and checks conservation of
+This testcase tracks particles in a field as calculated by JOREK and checks conservation of
 - energy
 - generalized toroidal momentum of particles released at random positions in the domain.